hashkat/hashkat/docs/tutorial01.md

 ![Visualization](/img/tutorial01/visualization.png =1x  "Visualization")

-These two separate networks of entities generated from our simulation correspond to our English-speaking and French-speaking entities, who are unable to communicate with one another.
+These two separate networks of agents generated from our simulation correspond to our English-speaking and French-speaking agents, who are unable to communicate with one another.

 ## Next Steps